 - You need a proof of enrolment at the university.

 - Banks will need your ‘BSN’.
 This is a unique identification number assigned by the Dutch government, which you obtain when you register with the city.

 - Banks usually only open a bank account if you stay in the Netherlands for at least one full semester (5 months).

-Because opening a bank account can involve a rather lengthy procedure it is recommended to make the necessary arrangements as soon as possible after you registered your address at the Municipality.
+Because opening a bank account can involve a rather lengthy procedure, it is recommended to make the necessary arrangements as soon as possible after you registered your address at the Municipality.
 Several banks offer the opportunity to open a Dutch bank account to international students.
-The following bank offices are situated at central locations in the city center of Utrecht:
+The following bank office is situated at central location in the city centre of Utrecht:

 ABN AMRO Bank

 Other financial matters

 Even if you intend to open a Dutch bank account you still need to have other means of payment at your disposal after your arrival as Dutch bank account takes time to prepare.
 Therefore we strongly recommend that you bring:

 - A credit card (Visa or Mastercard).